tghgg/old-timeblocker/README.md

 # Backup Helper
+An Electron app to upgrade my Ubuntu system.
 ## How it (will probably) work:
 - Pick a number of files/folders to zip up (tar and gzip, 7zip, rar, etc.)
 - Send it to Google Drive